-In the course of our investing activities, we pay management and incentive fees to the Advisers.
+In the course of our investing activities, we pay a management fee to the Advisers and will pay an incentive fee to the Adviser following an Exchange Listing or any listing of our securities on any other public trading market.
+Prior to an Exchange Listing or any listing of our securities on any other public trading market, the Company will pay no incentive fee to the Adviser.
 Management fees are based on our Average Total Assets (which include assets purchased with borrowed amounts but exclude cash and cash equivalents).
 As a result, investors in our Shares invest on a "gross" basis and receive distributions on a "net" basis after expenses, resulting in a lower rate of return than one might achieve through direct investments.
 Because these fees are based on our total assets, including assets purchased with borrowed amounts but excluding cash and cash equivalents, the Advisers benefit when we incur debt or otherwise use leverage.
 This fee structure may encourage Churchill to cause us to borrow money to finance additional investments or to maintain leverage when it would otherwise be appropriate to pay off our indebtedness.
 Under certain circumstances, the use of borrowed money may increase the likelihood of default, which would disfavor our shareholders.
 The Board is charged with protecting our interests by monitoring how the Advisers address these and other conflicts of interest associated with their management services and compensation.
 Our independent directors periodically review Churchill's services and fees as well as its portfolio management decisions and portfolio performance.
 In connection with these reviews, our independent directors consider whether our fees and expenses (including those related to leverage) remain appropriate.
 As a result of this arrangement, the Advisers or their affiliates may from time to time have interests that differ from those of our shareholders, giving rise to a conflict.